Chocolate and Zucchini Muffins

 Recipe Ingredients:

-Here’s everything you’ll need to make this zucchini chocolate chip muffin recipe, along with how to prep the ingredients.
+Here’s everything you’ll need to make this zucchini chocolate chip muffin recipe.
 See the recipe card below for the exact quantities.

 Ingredient Notes and Substitutions: